BaskaranElilan/SOC-Home-Lab/README.md

 ## Acknowledgments

-We would like to express our sincere gratitude to Universitas Indonesia - Japan International Cooperation Agency (UI-JICA Project) for their generous support and funding for the development of our T-Guard SOC Package.
+We would like to express our sincere gratitude to Kingston University with Esoft Metro campus for their generous support for the development of our SOC Home Lab Package.
 It is really helpful in making this development becomes a reality.
-We are thankful for the opportunity to collaborate with UI and JICA especially for their trust in our vision.
+We are thankful for the opportunity to collaborate with them especially for their trust in our vision.
 This development would not have been possible without their support.